-An owner-operator is often the only member of their team; so, you’ll need to get comfortable with selling… well, yourself.
+An owner-operator is often the only team member, so you’ll need to get comfortable selling… well, yourself.

 And, if you’re planning to start a small fleet, you’ll need to learn to sell your business.

 Either way, build a game plan for selling yourself and your trucking services.
-And, opt for tactics that you can really implement daily without taking too much time from your core business – trucking.
+And opt for tactics that you can implement daily without taking too much time from your core business – trucking.